 • Hypersensitivity/anaphylaxis: If anaphylaxis occurs, discontinue therapy; implement supportive care/monitoring.
 Do not reinstitute therapy.

 • Idiosyncratic reactions: If fever, chills, or flu-like symptoms occur, discontinue therapy.
 Do not reinstitute therapy.

 • Irritation: If irritation or sensitization occurs, discontinue use.
 Do not reinstitute therapy.

 • Petrolatum-based: Petrolatum-based vaginal products may damage rubber or latex condoms or diaphragms; concurrent use is not recommended.

 • Lack of response: Microbiological studies (KOH smear and/or cultures) should be repeated in patients not responding to terconazole in order to confirm the diagnosis and rule out other pathogens.

 Pregnancy Risk Factor

 Adverse events have been observed in some animal reproduction studies.
-Although the manufacturer recommends that use should be avoided during the first trimester of pregnancy (due to systemic absorption) and that use may be considered in the second or third trimesters if the benefits outweigh risks to the fetus, guidelines state that vaginal products may be considered for the treatment of vulvovaginal candidiasis in pregnant women (CDC, 2010).
-This product may weaken latex condoms and diaphragms (CDC, 2010).
+Although the manufacturer recommends that use should be avoided during the first trimester of pregnancy (due to systemic absorption) and that use may be considered in the second or third trimesters if the benefits outweigh risks to the fetus, guidelines state that 7-day topical azole vaginal products are the preferred treatment of vulvovaginal candidiasis in pregnant women (CDC [Workowski 2015].
+This product may weaken latex condoms and diaphragms (CDC [Workowski 2015]).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)